Adoration turns to anger towards crisis-hit Sri Lanka’s ruling clan

-SRI LANKA: “Gota Go Home” -- graffiti calling for President Gotabaya Rajapaksa to quit has appeared on the roads of Hambantota, the traditional stronghold of the family that dominates Sri Lankan politics.
+COLOMBO: “Gota Go Home” – graffiti calling for President Gotabaya Rajapaksa to quit has appeared on the roads of Hambantota, the traditional stronghold of the family that dominates Sri Lankan politics.

 That this could happen in a district where until recently people would jostle for a glimpse of the gilded dynasty is testament to how detested they have become over Sri Lanka’s dire economic crisis.